Betty Carter: Early life

 Carter was born in Flint, Michigan, and grew up in Detroit, where her father, James Jones, was the musical director of a Detroit church and her mother, Bessie, was a housewife.
 As a child, Carter was raised to be extremely independent and to not expect nurturing from her family.
 Even 30 years after leaving home, Carter was still very aware of and affected by the home life she was raised in, and was quoted saying:

 I have been far removed from my immediate family.
 There's been no real contact or phone calls home every week to find out how everybody is…As far as family is concerned, it's been a lonesome trek…It's probably just as much my fault as it is theirs, and I can't blame anybody for it.
 But there was…no real closeness, where the family urged me on, or said…'We're proud'…and all that.
 No, no…none of that happened.

-While the lack of support from Carter's family caused her to feel isolated, it may also have instilled self-reliance and determination to succeed.
-She studied piano at the Detroit Conservatory at the age of 15, but only attained a modest level of expertise.
+While the lack of support from Carter's family caused her to feel isolated, it may also have instilled in her self-reliance and determination to succeed.
+She studied piano at the Detroit Conservatory of Music at the age of 15, but only attained a modest level of expertise.

 At the age of 16, Carter began singing.
 As her parents were not big proponents of her pursuing a singing career, she would sneak out at night to audition for amateur shows.
 After winning first place at her first amateur competition, Carter felt as though she were being accepted into the music world and decided that she must pursue it tirelessly.
 When she began performing live, she was too young to be admitted into bars, so she obtained a forged birth certificate to gain entry in order to perform.